joeriggs/calculator/C/README.md

     * **operator_exp** is used to perform exponent operations.
 Floating point exponentiation is fairly complex, so that functionality is encapsulated in a separate class in order to avoid making the BCD class overly complicated.

-    * **bcd** provides a binary coded decimal (bcd) data representation that allows the calculator to do decimal math without running into problems caused by IEEE 754 float or double issues.
+    * **operand_base_10** provides a binary coded decimal (bcd) data representation that allows the calculator to do decimal math without running into problems caused by IEEE 754 float or double issues.

-    * **hex** provides a hexadecimal data representation that allows the calculator to do hex math and bit manipulation operations.
+    * **operand_base_16** provides a hexadecimal data representation that allows the calculator to do hex math and bit manipulation operations.

   * **operator** is used to store each operator.
 It contains members that know how to execute the steps necessary to perform the operator.
 The calculator supports unary and binary operators.